Honor Guard Company (Moldova): Activities

 The unit participates in over 250 ceremonies, including the ceremonies of the appointment of foreign diplomats, and state award ceremonies and welcome ceremonies.
-The members of the company also have participated in military parades in Romania, Bulgaria, France, Ukraine and other countries.
 It commonly performs military rituals on public holidays such as Victory Day, Independence Day and Liberation Day.
 Daily training in front and specialist training lasts for 4 hours.
 Currently, it is the only unit in the armed forces to utilize the goose step.
 In 2012, President Nicolae Timofti described it as "the Visit Card of the Republic of Moldova".